On this page

 GroupDocs.Editor.HtmlCss.Resources.Textual— contains classes, which represent all supportable textual formats: CSS and XML.

-Lets imagine a situation, when a customer edited a document in WYSIWYG-editor, obtained edited HTML markup with HTML resources (images, one or multiple stylesheets, and fonts), and want to create an instance of
+Lets imagine a situation, when a customer edited a document in WYSIWYG-editor, obtained edited HTML markup with HTML resources (images, one or multiple stylesheets, and fonts, and even possible some audio files), and want to create an instance of

 EditableDocument class using a